dalvizu/sre-fuji-pingcloud/README.md

 see how you work with AWS, how you'd build a website with AWS, and how you'd hand off a completed project for others to read and use.

+Fancy HTML not required.

 An infrastructure as code solution is required, using a technology of your choice.

+**NOTE** You will not be able to create or modify any IAM resources in this account.

 ## Required Tools